Sandeepv68/wrapsplash/README.md

         console.err(e);
     });
 ```
-If successful, the response body will be a JSON representation of your user’s access token:
+If successful, the response body will be a JSON representation of your user’s access token a.k.a bearer token:

 ```sh
 {